priitp2/inmemory_basics/inmemory.md

 ---

-# KEY VECTOR and VECTOR GROUP BY: some limitations

-Does not benefit joins between large tables
-Dimension has more than 2bn rows

----

 # KEY VECTOR and VECTOR GROUP BY: some conditions

-Query joins the fact table with one or more dimensions Multiple fact tables joined by same dimension also supported
+Joins between large tables do not benefit from key vectors Query joins the fact table with one or more dimensions Multiple fact tables joined by same dimension also supported